broadinstitute/warp/pipelines/skylab/paired_tag/PairedTag.changelog.md

 * Updated the UPStools docker to version 2.0.0 which reinstates a barcode orientation check script
 * Updated the demultiplex task so that output FASTQ files are renamed according to the original input file name, avoiding naming collisions in downstream tasks
+* Updated the demultiplex task so that some intermediate input names have been renamed.
+There is no change to the outputs.

 # 0.5.1
 2024-04-12 (Date of Last Commit)